-Due to the design and location of the proposed tree telecommunications mast, the activity is expected to have a low-medium impact on the visual character of the area, blending in the to rural environment.
+Due to the design and location of the proposed tree telecommunications mast, the activity is expected to have a low-medium impact on the visual character of the area.
+It is proposed the tree mast be located adjacent to tall Pine trees, thereby blending in with the natural environment.

 The proposed site is not located within a CBA or ESA..
 The proposed site has no natural vegetation.
 No cultural or historical aspects were identified on the site.
-The Sir Lowry's Pass river running past the site.
-However, the mast is proposed within the existing build footprint within the property, behind existing walls of the property